 Acupuncture Treatment for Shoulder Pain

 Our skilled practitioners will work with patients to locate where the cause of their pain is coming from.
 If a patient is coming in with an established diagnosis for the pain, we will use this information to help shape our treatments.
 As with many other types of pain, acupuncture works well when used alongside PT and other healing modalities.
 Our practitioners will work with your team to make sure you get back to the activities you love as quickly as possible.

 Types of Shoulder Pain Chinese Medicine can help with:

 - Labrum injury

 - Recovering from surgery

-Natural pain management with acupuncture and massage in Seattle, Tacoma & Bellevue:
+Natural pain management with acupuncture in Seattle, Tacoma & Bellevue:

 The Shoulder Whisperer” – When I had pain due to my shoulder injury, Julie Booker would treat me right after PT and my range of motion would increase by 20-30% immediately and my pain would be lessened.
 My physical therapist was so amazed and told me to always get acupuncture right after I had PT with her.
 Without acupuncture, it would have taken my shoulder much longer to heal and rid myself of the pain.

 After doing physical therapy, I still had pain in my shoulder and a lack of full functioning.
 With acupuncture I had more relief than anything else I had done and it happened in a shorter period of time and with less effort.

 "How's it going?"
 Natalie Willits asks her patient.
 "Great!
 No shoulder pain!"